RPeterson4/CS121-Work/BayesDist/Metrop100.Rmd

-Check out the first 100 days of Ross's predictions plus the ones he rejected.
+Check out the first 100 days of acres that Ross worked on plus the ones that he rejected.
 How do they change as $\sigma$ changes?